GeoscienceAustralia/hiperseis/seismic/receiver_fn/README.md

      DEFAULT_GAUSS_WIDTH = 1.0
      DEFAULT_WATER_LEVEL = 0.01
      DEFAULT_SPIKING = 0.5
-     RAW_RESAMPLE_RATE_HZ = 20.0
-     BANDPASS_FILTER_ORDER = 2
+     DEFAULT_NORMALIZE = False
 ```

-The default parameters are somewhat tuned to BH* instrument response waveforms, and should be
+The default parameters are somewhat tuned to BH* instrument waveforms, and should be
 explored during a RF study.

 During RF generation, some problematic traces are removed that would be